Skip to main content

 • mask: 255.255.255.0

-5. To connect with ROSbot via ssh, type in your terminal application:
+1. To connect to the ROSbot via ssh, type in your terminal application:

 user@mylaptop:/home/user$